Enquire

 Magul Maha Viharaya

-Embark on a captivating journey through the annals of Sri Lanka's cultural and spiritual heritage with a visit to Magul Maha Viharaya, an ancient archaeological marvel nestled in Lahugala.
-Situated a mere 11 kilometres from Pottuvil town and approximately a three to four-hour drive from Yala (depending on which side of Yala you are arriving from), this historic temple offers a glimpse into the rich tapestry of the island's storied past.
+Magul Maha Viharaya is an ancient archaeological site situated in Lahugala.
+It is a short drive of just 11 kilometres from Pottuvil and approximately three to four hours from Yala, depending on which side of Yala you are arriving from.
+This historic temple offers a glimpse into the rich tapestry of the island's Buddhist heritage, which is spread throughout its length and breadth.

 Lahugala Kithulana National Park